wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_getfinalizedblockhash.md

 ---
-title: bsv:getfinalizedblockhash \[POST\]
+title: bsv:getfinalizedblockhash - Bitcoin SV
-description: Returns the hash of the currently finalized block
+description: Example code for the bsv:getfinalizedblockhash json-rpc method. Сomplete guide on how to use bsv:getfinalizedblockhash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters